mob-sakai/UIEffect/Packages/src/README.md

 - Shader variants used at runtime must be registered in the [Project Settings](#project-settings).
 - When using UIEffect with TextMeshProUGUI, `SamplingFilter.BlurMedium` and `SamplingFilter.BlurDetail` are not supported due to performance considerations.
   - These will automatically fall back to `SamplingFilter.BlurFast`.
+- UIEffect supports default UI components (`Image`, `RawImage`, `Text`) and `TextMeshProUGUI`.
+  - If you want to use UIEffect with other components, create a issue or pull request.

 <br><br>